timschroederme/deploy/README.md

     deploy [--config=<config>] [<directory>]

 The `--config` parameter can be used to instruct `deploy` which of multiple deployment configurations that are defined in the configuration file is to be used.
 It is optional if only one deployment configuration has been defined there, but it is mandatory if more than one deployment configuration has been defined there.
+If provided, `<config>` must be the name of a configuration that is present in the configuration file.

+For example, if the configuration file has a configuration section that begins with `[develop]`, the syntax is:

+    deploy --config=develop [<directory>]

 The `directory` paramater is optional and instructs `deploy` to switch to the provided directory before starting to deploy.